-On the welcome screen, click Create a project in full-feature mode to begin making your movie.
+On the welcome screen, click New Project to begin making your movie.

 Learn more: Creating and managing projects

 Now it's time to add the files that'll make up your movie.
 On the Import tab, click Add Media Files and choose the files you want to use.